Harsh47579/civic-care/README.md

-# Jharkhand Civic Issues Platform
+# Nivaran Platform

-A modern, accessible, and effective crowdsourced civic issue reporting and resolution system for the Government of Jharkhand.
-This platform enables citizens to report civic issues, track their resolution, and engage with their community to build better neighborhoods.
+A modern, accessible, and effective issue reporting and resolution system.
+This platform enables users to report issues, track their resolution, and engage with their community to build better neighborhoods.

 ## 🌟 Features